nisawadaiki/nisawa_work/README.md

 ```
 $ pip install -r requirements.txt
 ```
-3. Download each dataset and pretrained model, GTSRB(https://drive.google.com/drive/folders/1bDROZjdKLxUslbnUY7q0JbxQZhG-KSin?usp=drive_link) and GTSRB prtrained model() ImageNet() to the corresponding data folder under each dataset folder as the following structure.
+3. Download each dataset and pretrained model, GTSRB(後でURL) and GTSRB prtrained model(後でURL) ImageNet(後でURL) to the corresponding data folder under each dataset folder as the following structure.

 4. Execute run.py of each CAM method as follows:
 ```